 The Neighborhood Restorative Justice Mediation Program (NRJMP) is a volunteer-based, victim-offender mediation program.
 The purpose of the NRJMP is to utilize the Balanced and Restorative Justice approach in response to juvenile crime and provide an alternative to formal prosecution for first time juvenile offenders.
 The NRJMP brings victims and offenders together in a neutral setting with the goal being a plan for repairing harm done to the victim that both the offender and victim can agree upon.
 Operating since 2000 in the 6th Municipal Court District of Cook County, the NRJMP expanded into the 5th Municipal Court District in the Spring of 2001, the 2nd and 3rd Municipal Districts in the Fall-Winter of 2001, and the 4th Municipal District in early 2003.
 The manner in which this program has evolved provides an opportunity for researchers to conduct meaningful process evaluations of the program in the 6th, 5th, 2nd, and 3rd districts and an impact evaluation of the NRJMP as it functions in the 6th district.
-A request for proposals is currently under development with the expectation that the evaluation will begin in the Fall.
+A request for proposals has been under development with the expectation that the evaluation could begin in 2004.
+However, the project is currently on hold pending a decision on whether additional JAIBG funding will be designated for the program by the Juvenile Crime Enforcement Coalition (JCEC).